 - (b) To propose programs and policies for faculty development in areas such as in-service activities, continuing education, promotion, and tenure;

-- (c) To review, propose, and consider recommendations made to the Faculty Assembly and the Dean of Faculty concerning modifications of, additions to, or deletions from the Faculty Handbook to support the College’s Strategic Plan, and
+- (c) To review, propose, and consider recommendations made to the Faculty Assembly and the Chief Academic Officer concerning modifications of, additions to, or deletions from the Faculty Handbook to support the College’s Strategic Plan, and

 - (d) To advise the College concerning faculty recruitment.

 - (2) Membership

 One (1) faculty member shall be elected from each academic department for a total of three (3), and a fourth member shall be elected at-large from the teaching faculty, ensuring a complement of four (4) members representing teaching faculty.
 Furthermore, a fifth member may be appointed by College administration from Finance, Enrollment Services, or Human Resources.
 Members serve for a two (2)-year period, and may not serve more than two (2) consecutive terms.
 This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Dean of Faculty.

 - (1) Purpose and Scope

 - (a) To develop recommendations consistent with the College’s Strategic Plan concerning admissions standards and policies, and the Honors Program;

 - (b) To develop recommendations and review academic standards and policies, including those involving dual-enrollment, online/distance, and remedial education, to ensure they align with the College Mission of providing a rigorous quality education;